open-telemetry/semantic-conventions/docs/database/database-spans.md

 Semantic conventions for individual database systems MAY specify different span name format.

-The <span id="target-placeholder">`{target}`</span> SHOULD describe the entity that the operation is performed against and SHOULD adhere to one of the following values, provided they are accessible:
+The <span id="target-placeholder">`{target}`</span> SHOULD adhere to one of the following values, provided they are accessible:

-- `db.collection.name` SHOULD be used for data manipulation operations or operations on a database collection.
-- `db.namespace` SHOULD be used for operations on a specific database namespace.
+- `db.target.name` SHOULD describe the entity that the operation is performed against
 - `server.address:server.port` SHOULD be used for other operations not targeting any specific database(s) or collection(s)

 If a corresponding `{target}` value is not available for a specific operation, the instrumentation SHOULD omit the `{target}`.